janhancic/mirrorkey/README.md

 *I haven't yet tested this in every browser, but it should work as I haven't used any >ES5 functions.*

 ## Installation
-Node: `npm install mirrorkey`
+Node, Browserify &  Webpack: `npm install mirrorkey`

 Bower: TODO

-Browserify: TODO

-Webpack: TODO
+Other: you can also just grap `mirrorkey_browser.js` or `mirrorkey_browser.min.js` and include them in your project manually.

 ## Developing